PitPik/circularjs/README.md

 * Uses VanillaJS; Usage of VanillaJS welcome.
 * Unopinionated.
 * No querySelectors like $('..') or querySelectorAll etc. needed in code.
-* No class names in JS code needed to fins elements (decouples css and JS).
+* No class names in JS code needed to find elements (decouples css and JS).
 * Constant sync between model, view and server.
 * Seperation of model, view and service code.
 * Automated event handling (in a memory friendly way).
 * Automated view rendering when model changes (even with router).
-* Easy detroy for effective garbage collection.
+* Easy destroy for effective garbage collection.
 * Fast and easy i18n possible.
 * Write little code for powerful solutions.
 * Great for mobile apps as it is tiny (~7.3KB) and very fast (~8x to AngularJS).